Nino Sozzani

-Nino Sozzani (Salsomaggiore Terme, 15 August 1889 – Parma, 24 May 1977) was an Italian general during World War II.
+Nino Sozzani (15 August 1889 – 24 May 1977) was an Italian general during World War II.

 Biography

-He was born in Salsomaggiore Terme on August 15, 1889.
+He was born in Salsomaggiore Terme on 15 August 1889.
 On 14 September 1907 he began to attend the Royal Military Academy of Infantry and Cavalry in Modena, graduating with the rank of second lieutenant of Bersaglieri corps on 17 September 1910.
 Between 1911 and in 1912 he participated in the Italo-Turkish War distinguishing himself in the battle of Shar al-Shatt, managing to escape capture and saving himself from the subsequent massacre carried out by the Turkish and Arabs against the Italian soldiers they had captured.

 During the First World War he fought with the Third Army on the Karst Plateau, distinguishing himself in the battles of the Isonzo and rising in rank from second lieutenant to major.
 In June 1918 he was decorated with a Silver Medal of Military Valor personally presented to him by the commander of the 3rd Army, Emanuele Filiberto of Savoy-Aosta for the courage shown in defending the Candelù sector during the First Battle of the Piave.

 After the war, he was promoted to colonel on 17 August 1930 and given command of the 53rd Infantry Regiment "Umbria" in 1935-1936 and then of the 2nd Bersaglieri Regiment, stationed in Rome, from 1936 1939.
-In April 1939 he participated in the conquest of Albania, landing in Durres at the head of a regiment of Bersaglieri.
+In April 1939 he participated in the conquest of Albania, landing in Durrës at the head of a regiment of Bersaglieri.